Robert Thieme: Theological controversy

 Robert Thieme argued that the "blood of Christ" as mentioned in the Bible is a representative analogy for his substitutionary spiritual death, arguing that neither the literal blood of Christ or his physical death had penal substitutionary value in the atonement.
 Because this position was not held by some faculty members of Dallas Theological Seminary it caused a local controversy.
 John Walvoord said to him that Christ had to shed his blood to fulfill scriptures such as 1 Peter 1:18-19 and Hebrews 9:22.
 Robert G. Walter went somewhat farther than Walvoord, arguing that Thieme was outside Christian orthodoxy.
-This view has particularly gained strong opposition among Independent Baptists..
+This view has particularly gained strong opposition among Independent Baptists.

-Thieme referenced Kittel's Theological Dictionary, Vol. I, pages 172-179, where "the Blood of Christ" is described as "a pregnant verbal symbol for the saving work of Christ;" and A. T. Robertson's Grammar of the Greek New Testament, pages 134-135, where Robertson stresses a metaphorical usage pointing to violent, sacrificial death.
-Thieme emphasized that so excruciating was the pain of substitionary spiritual death, Christ screamed out when he was judged for the sins of the world on the Cross.
+Thieme referenced Kittel's Theological Dictionary, Vol. I, pages 172-179, where "the blood of Christ" is described as "a pregnant verbal symbol for the saving work of Christ;" and A. T. Robertson's Grammar of the Greek New Testament, pages 134-135, where Robertson stresses a metaphorical usage pointing to violent, sacrificial death.
+Thieme emphasized that so excruciating was the pain of substitutionary spiritual death, Christ screamed out when he was judged for the sins of the world on the Cross.
 Christ did not bleed to death on the Cross, as most of his blood was in his body after his physical death when John observed a Roman soldier thrust a spear into his chest.
-Thieme also cites German linguistic scholars Arndt and Gingrich as among the first to have a breakthru on the meaning of "haima", documented on page 22 of their Greek lexicon.
-In sum,Thieme's view was that in the Old Testament ritual sacrifices, the animal blood was literal and the judgement was figurative, while in the New Testament "the blood of Christ" is figurative and the divine judgement is literal.
+Thieme also cited German linguistic scholars Arndt and Gingrich as among the first to have a breakthru on the meaning of "haima", documented on page 22 of their Greek lexicon.
+In sum, Thieme's view was that in the Old Testament ritual sacrifices, the animal blood was literal and the judgement was figurative, while in the New Testament, "the blood of Christ" is figurative and the divine judgement is literal.